Can Dogs Detect Malaria? A study was conducted to determine wheth... | Channels for Pearson+

 1

-Step 1: Define the null hypothesis (H₀) and the alternative hypothesis (H₁).
-The null hypothesis states that there is no difference between the rates of correct identifications for socks worn by malaria patients and socks worn by patients without malaria.
-Mathematically, H₀: p₁ = p₂.
-The alternative hypothesis states that there is a difference between the rates, H₁: p₁ ≠ p₂.
+Step 1: Define the null and alternative hypotheses.
+The null hypothesis (H₀) states that there is no difference between the two rates of correct responses (p₁ = p₂).
+The alternative hypothesis (H₁) states that there is a difference between the two rates of correct responses (p₁ ≠ p₂).

-Step 3: Compute the pooled proportion (p̂) since we are testing the claim of no difference.
-The pooled proportion is calculated as p̂ = (x₁ + x₂) / (n₁ + n₂), where x₁ and x₂ are the number of correct identifications for each group, and n₁ and n₂ are the total number of socks in each group.
+Step 3: Compute the pooled proportion (p̂) using the formula: p̂ = (x₁ + x₂) / (n₁ + n₂), where x₁ and x₂ are the number of correct identifications for each group, and n₁ and n₂ are the total number of socks in each group.

 Verified video answer for a similar problem: